openflighthpc/concertim-ansible-playbook/contrib/dev/vagrant/README.md

 - Obtain a GitHub auth token and export it to the environment variable `GH_TOKEN`
 - Obtain S3 credentials that allow you to download packages from `s3://alces-flight/concertim/packages`.
 Export these to the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
-- Alternatively, if you have already configured `aws` on your machine with the necessary credentials, you can run `/scripts/prepare-env.sh` to export the key and id as defined in your aws setup.
-This will also look for a file `../ansible/secrets.enc` (which you would need to manually create and populate) and export a github token if present (defined in the secrets file as `GH_TOKEN=<my github token>`).

 #### Box setup